All articlesField notes

 Two reasons, both operational.

 Voice quality.
-Retell is solid for transactional flows; ElevenLabs is in a different class for prosody, hand-off naturalness, and the "this sounds like a person" threshold that matters when the call is the first impression of a brand.
-For a catering concierge whose job is to make a $5K-$50K event feel handled-with-care from second one, the voice quality is the product.
+Retell is solid for transactional flows.
+ElevenLabs is in a different class for prosody, hand-off naturalness, and the "this sounds like a person" threshold that matters when the call is the first impression of the brand.
+For a catering concierge whose job is to make a $5K to $50K event feel handled-with-care from second one, the voice quality is the product.

 Day-by-day

-Day 1 — Spec extraction.
-We pulled Goldie's existing prompt from Retell, the tool definitions, the call handling rules, and a representative sample of 60 transcripts from the last 90 days.
-The transcripts mattered more than the prompt — they told us what the agent actually does in production, which is always different from what the prompt says it should do.
+Day 1, spec extraction.
+Pulled Goldie's existing prompt from Retell, the tool definitions, the call-handling rules, and a representative sample of sixty transcripts from the last ninety days.
+The transcripts mattered more than the prompt.
+They told us what the agent actually does in production, which is always different from what the prompt says it should do.

 What got better

-• Interruption handling.
+Interruption handling.
 Customers talk over agents constantly.
-ElevenLabs handles it cleanly; Retell's interruption support was working but felt mechanical.
+ElevenLabs handles it cleanly.
+Retell's interruption support was working, but it felt mechanical.

-• Latency on the first turn.
-ElevenLabs' first-response time was ~400ms slower than Retell's.
-We added a pre-warmed greeting and a brief preamble — the agent says "Hi, you've reached Golden Plate, this is Goldie" while it's still loading the call context.
+Latency on the first turn.
+ElevenLabs' first-response time was about 400ms slower than Retell's.
+We added a pre-warmed greeting and a brief preamble.
+The agent says "Hi, you've reached Golden Plate, this is Goldie" while it's still loading the call context.
 By the time the customer responds, the agent is fully ready.

-• Calendar tool returning timezone-naive dates.
+Calendar tool returning timezone-naive dates.
 Retell stripped timezones aggressively.
-ElevenLabs preserves them, which is correct — but our CRM ingest didn't expect them.
-One-line fix in the ingest API, but it would have been a multi-hour mystery without parallel deploy catching it.
+ElevenLabs preserves them, which is correct, but our CRM ingest didn't expect them.
+One-line fix in the ingest API, and it would have been a multi-hour mystery without parallel deploy catching it.

 What we'd do differently

-Next time we migrate a voice agent, we're starting with the parallel deploy on day one.
-Building in isolation for three days then routing traffic on day three meant we caught issues later than we should have.
-Two days of traffic with both versions live would have shaved another half-day off and surfaced the timezone bug 24 hours earlier.
+Next time, parallel deploy starts on day one.
+Building in isolation for three days and then routing traffic on day three meant we caught issues later than we should have.
+Two days of dual-version traffic would have shaved another half-day off the timeline and surfaced the timezone bug 24 hours earlier.

-If you're running a voice agent in production and your provider's tooling is starting to feel like a ceiling instead of a floor, migration is more tractable than it feels.
+If your provider's tooling is starting to feel like a ceiling instead of a floor, migration is more tractable than it feels.
 Four days for a complex agent with four tools and a live customer base.
 The discipline that mattered: parallel deploy, behavior-shaped evals, and not trying to make the new agent identical to the old one.

 / 06 — Start hereOne business day response